 img

 Who does not want a fabric that keeps warm in a cold and breezy season?
-The flannel fabric has been ruling this clothing industry with its comfort, softness, and stylish look.
+The flannel fabric has been ruling this clothing industry due to its comfort, softness, and stylish look.
 Find your favorite flannel fabric’s history, raw materials used, manufacturing process, types, and usage in this brief article.

 What is Flannel Fabric?

-Flannel is a plain woven or twill yarn-dyed check pattern fabric often made of cotton and wool with a brushed and hairy surface to give a feel of warmth and comfort.
+Flannel is a plain woven or twill yarn dyed check pattern fabric often made of cotton and wool with a brushed and hairy surface to give a feel of warmth and comfort.
 Any fabric made of cotton, wool, or synthetic that maintains softness, texture, and insulative material is well-known in the industry as the flannel fabric.
-As a thermal fabric, flannel maintains its commitment to ensuring super comfortability, brushed or non-brushed textures, and cold resistance.
+As a thermal fabric, flannel is committed to ensuring super comfortability, brushed or non-brushed textures, and cold resistance.
 Sometimes, it consists of pure cotton and blended polyester.

 What does Flannel Fabric Consist of?